getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 porter install --label sh.porter.SharingGroup=myapp
 ```

-There are some safeguards in place to make the existing dependency is not changed such that it could break other bundles depending on it, therefore on the following actions this will occur:
+There are some safeguards in place to make it so other bundles depending on the dependency cannot be broken, therefore on the following actions this will occur:

-**Install**: For parent bundle on existing dependency, the dependency arguments will be passed to the parent.
+**Install**: For the parent bundle on existing dependency, the dependency arguments will be passed to the parent.
 No further changes.

 **Upgrade**: The parent bundle will execute the upgrade action, but it will not change anything about the existing dependency.

 **Invoke**: Any changes that happen here **will** change the existing dependency.
-It will be the responsibility of the user to handle propagating those changes to other parent bundles if needed.
+It will be on the user to handle propagating those changes to other parent bundles if needed.

-**Uninstall**: The parent bundle will be uninstalled, but the existing dependency will not be uninstalled.
-The existing dependency will need to be uninstalled in a separate command.
+**Uninstall**: The parent bundle will be uninstalled, but the existing dependency will not be and needs to be uninstalled in a separate command.

 ## Ordering of dependencies